open-austin/open-data-progress-report/README.md

 Accessible data promotes better decisions and planning...
 And its fun to geek out on :eyeglasses:.

-Austin's City Manager kicked off "Open Data Initiative 2.0" in May 2015.
+Austin's City Manager kicked off an "Open Data Initiative 2.0" in April 2015 ([see the Memo](http://www.open-austin.org/wp-content/uploads/2013/09/20150408_Open_Data_Initiative_2_0.pdf)).
 Every city department was asked to:

 1. designate an open data liaison
 2. conduct a data inventory